gigalixir/gigalixir-cli/docs/source/main.rst

 Encryption
 ----------

-All HTTP requests made between your machine and GIGALIXIR's servers are encrypted.
+All HTTP requests made between your machine and Gigalixir's servers are encrypted.

 Conventions
 -----------